lxc/incus/doc/api-extensions.md

 ## `vsock_api`

-This introduces a bidirectional `vsock` interface which allows the `lxd-agent` and the Incus server to communicate better.
+This introduces a bidirectional `vsock` interface which allows the `incus-agent` and the Incus server to communicate better.

 ## `instance_ready_state`